Seven Springs Holistic Retreats

 We like the Alum Cave Bluff trail; it is steeper, shorter and more difficult, but the Bluffs are a must see on your way up.
 To reach the trailhead from the Sugarlands Visitor Center near Gatlinburg, drive 8.7 miles south along Newfound Gap Road.
 The parking area will be on your left.

-Rainbow Falls trail is strenuous but worth it with panoramic views of the Smokies.
+trail is rocky and strenuous but worth it with panoramic views of the Smokies.
 Starting from Light 8 in Gatlinburg, turn onto Historic Nature Trail / Airport Road.
 After driving 0.7 miles veer right onto Cherokee Orchard Road, upon which you'll enter into Great Smoky Mountain National Park.
 After driving another 2.2 miles you'll enter the one-way Cherokee Orchard Loop Road.
 After driving roughly 0.6 miles on the loop, the Rainbow Falls Trailhead will be located on your right.

 Look Rock Fire Tower